motti-h/SpringBoot-MQTT-RestAPI/README.md

 # REST APIS with Springboot

-this code is my rest API for a simple mqtt IoT project it serve a an mqtt broker that manage mqqt messages between clients it can also transfer messages from my angular mqtt messenger app
+thi code is built upon the example of aditya-sridhar for REST API with Springboot it can be found here  - [https://github.com/aditya-sridhar/simple-rest-apis] this code is my rest API for a simple mqtt IoT project it serve a an mqtt broker that manage mqqt messages between clients it can also transfer messages from my angular mqtt messenger app